 The V.A. considers assisted living costs medical expenses.
 For the vast majority of people, assisted living expenses are non-reimbursed expenses.
 For rated veterans, these are non-reimbursed medical expenses.
-With the cost of assisted living averaging between \$4,000 to \$10,000 per month, the impact on the veteran's countable income will be significant.
+With the national median cost of assisted living facilities is projected to be \$5,190 per month for 2025, or roughly \$62,280 annually, the impact of assisted living costs on the veteran's countable income is significant.
 If the assisted living expenses and the health insurance deductions can reduce the countable income, the aid and attendance pension will be the maximum allowable benefit which the veteran can use toward the cost of the assisted living facility.
 The veteran can then use the disregarded income to help with the cost of the assisted living or any other living or recreational expenses.